nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 :information_source: Command, search term and flag regex are case-insensitive.

-:information_source: Search keyword is only for the module code.
-Searching for the title of a module is currently unsupported.

-:information_source: If text is not displaying correctly (Mojibake), running `chcp 65001` or `chcp.com 65001` from your CLI should resolve some issues.

 :warning: Flags are **NOT** case-insensitive.
 Inputting an invalid flag will print an error message.

-:warning: Broad queries may take up to ten minutes to execute, as UNI Mods will have to fetch information for every single mod from NUSMods.
-You may wish to avoid broad queries, and if absolutely required, it is recommended to perform them with the -q flag, which will execute in a matter of seconds.

-:warning: Local search is dependent on local data.
-If certain modules cannot be found offline, it is likely that you do not have the local data, or your local data is outdated.
-Please do run `update`, or `search` for that module online.

 <br>